charlestonsoftware/moneypress-cafepress/readme.txt

 * Ability to set default store ID or specify in short code.
 * New shortcodes, can be specified as a single shortcode entry, no URL required with store ID set.
 * Updated the licensing code and product fetching code with a more robust connection algorithm.
+* Added a debugging flag to the settings page to help when things go awry.

 = v2.2 (June 10th, 2010) =